santi755/blog-cleancode/backend/README.md

 ### Domain functions

-- [ ] Refactor value objects to use "static of" and "static fromPrimitives" methods
-- [ ] Remove Comments.service and use CommentRepository inside each service instead (DDD)
+- [x] Remove Comments.service and use CommentRepository inside each service instead (DDD)
-- [ ] Change folder structure.
+- [x] Change folder structure.
 Inside "blog" should be "Posts, Comments..." folders.
 And inside each one, the corresponding DDD layers ("application, domain, infrastructure, presentation").
+(Vertical slicing)
+- [ ] Refactor value objects to use "static of" and "static fromPrimitives" methods

 ### Following iterations

 - [ ] Add CQRS (Command Query Responsibility Segregation).
 Create a folder "application" and inside it, create a folder "commands" and "queries".
 Move the corresponding files to each folder.
-- [ ] Add MongoDB as a database.
+- [] Add MongoDB as a database.
 Create a folder "infrastructure" and inside it, create a folder "persistence".
 Move the corresponding files to each folder.
-(Vertical slicing)

 ### Environment functions